Property Taxes are due July 2, 2020.

 - Pay at Your Bank

 Important Note: Some financial institutions no longer accept the paper remittance.
-In this case you must forward the Home Owner Grant application to our office or claim HOG online.

 - Tele-Banking—Please contact your bank for details on how to use this service.